 If you visit a Cuban home, somewhere in the living room you will see a collection of dolls and ornaments, which is where the saints live and where a glass of rum and a piece of cake will be placed for the duration of the party.

 Santeria does have a belief in brujeria, witchcraft, in that santeros believe someone may inflict bad or good luck upon them for any reason.

-In this way, it is a motivational factor for people to be good and do good, in order to stay clear of negative energies and bad spells or mal intended actions.
+In this way, it is a motivational factor for people to be good and do good in order to stay clear of negative energies and bad spells or malicious actions.